 The injection contains a mixture of local anaesthetic and steroid.
 It is thought to have the following beneficial effects:

-- Local anaesthetics numb the nerves for a period of hours giving short-term relief. - Local steroid has a long-term effect reducing inflammation in the joint and around the nerves.
+- Local anaesthetics numb the nerves for a period of hours, giving short-term relief. - Local steroid has a long-term effect reducing inflammation around the nerve root.